 One of your child's favorite stories will come to life on stage in an outdoor theater experience from Metro Theater Company.
 The Very Hungry Caterpillar, from the iconic Eric Carle picture books, features more than 75 larger-than-life puppets, friends from other Eric Carle picture books, including Brown Bear, Brown Bear, 10 Little Rubber Ducks, The Very Lonely Firefly and more.

-The Very Hungry Caterpillar marks the return to life theater for Metro Theater Company after a year of exclusively digital programming.
+The Very Hungry Caterpillar marks the return to live theater for Metro Theater Company after a year of exclusively digital programming.
 The Very Hungry Caterpillar has been performed more than 2,000 times worldwide, and now comes to Kirkwood Performing Arts Center with an all-St. Louis cast of performers.

 The show will be performed on an outdoor stage on the lawn.
 Audiences will be seated on the gated lawn in socially distant pods sized to accommodate groups of 2 to 8 people.
 A virtual streaming option of the St. Louis production is also available.